FarronF/limerick-council-meetings/meetings/2018/04/10-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 21st March 2018.md

 Members expressed their disappointment that following promises from the Senior

-Minister with responsibility for costal erosion and flooding a number of years back that--- 4
+Minister with responsibility for costal erosion and flooding a number of years back that
+---
+4

 funding would be provided to address the flooding issues at Askeaton.
 The matter has to